Insights

 In theory, AEM provides enterprise-grade governance and scalability.
 In practice, content execution inside AEM often involves: creating a brief in Word or Figma, opening a ticket in Jira, manually authoring a page in AEM, uploaded and tagging assets in DAM, entering metadata by hand, reviewing accessibility after the build, manually incorporating MLR feedback, and the launch is delayed due to revision loops.

-Here’s what makes pharma uniquely painful: you’re managing all of this while simultaneously navigating regulatory review across MLR, FDA, EMA, and local authorities; frequent label and safety updates that can’t wait; global localization and translation pipelines; strict brand governance; WCAG 2.2 accessibility compliance; regional personalization; and now, SEO and AI-search discoverability.
+Here’s what makes pharma uniquely painful: you’re managing all of this while simultaneously navigating regulatory review across MLR, FDA, CMS, and local authorities; frequent label and safety updates that can’t wait; global localization and translation pipelines; strict brand governance; WCAG 2.2 accessibility compliance; regional personalization; and now, SEO and AI-search discoverability.

 AEM can technically support all of it.
 But the operational layer, the way work actually moves through the system, is where time accumulates.